Oddicombe Beach

 Oddicombe Beach is a popular beach, noted for its interesting breccia cliffs, below the Babbacombe district of Torbay, Devon in England.
+The beach is linked to Babbacombe town by the Babbacombe Cliff Railway.

 The beach includes many facilities which include a cafe, beach hut and deck chair hire, a beach shop, trampolines, motor boat hire, pedalo hire and kayak hire.
+Oddicombe beach has been awarded Blue Flag status every year since the award was first made in 1987.
+It is one of only two in England to have been awarded the flag every year.